nkitan/diffie/README.md

 4. View the differences in either side-by-side or unified mode

 Note: When comparing local files, the files are processed entirely in your browser and are never sent to the server.

+#### Multi-File Diff
+1. Select the "Multiple Files" tab
+2. Add as many file pairs as you want to compare
+3. Click "Compare All Files"
+4. View all diffs in a scrollable, resizable list with navigation and summary statistics

+#### Single File Viewer
+1. Use the "View File" page to browse and read a single file
+2. The viewer supports all themes, line numbers, and a modern IDE-like layout
+3. Access via the UI or directly by URL (see below)

 ### Via URL Parameters